Find out more about the famous “7 Hills of Lisbon” and what they mean to our proudly Portuguese General Manager at Roomspace Lisbon, Ana Teodoro.

 Interview by Violeta Bernatovic (Business Development at Roomspace UK)

 I recently had the pleasure of interviewing Ana Teodoro, the General Manager for the Roomspace Lisbon team.

-Interview with Ana Teodoro, Office Manager Roomspace Lisbon by Violeta Bernatovic (Business Development Roomspace UK) I had the opportunity to speak to Ana Teodoro, General Manager in Roomspace Lisbon.
-When I first met her in February, her love of Lisbon has captivated me.
-In these times, when our opportunities to travel further and explore other cultures are limited, it would be wonderful to share her passion of the City to showcase places that we can visit when the travel is safe again.
+When I first met her in February, her love for Lisbon instantly captivated me.
+In these times, when our opportunities to travel further and explore other cultures are limited, it is wonderful to share her passion of the city and, consequently, to showcase the places we can visit once we’re able to travel abroad once again.

 Q. With the current reduction of travel, is Roomspace still open in Lisbon for anyone who is looking for a safe and self-contained accommodation?

-Q. We have been reading in the news that Portugal was diligent with keeping the social distancing and adhering to the safety measures.
+Q. We’ve seen reading in the news that Portugal has been diligent with keeping the social distancing and adhering to the safety measures.
 Has this effort paid off?

 Q. Lastly, if you were to name 7 points which make Lisbon wonderful to live in, work, or visit, what would they be?

 There are so many things to do in the city, whether you’re here for a weekend or a couple of months.
 But, here’s a few things I personally love about Lisbon:

 1. You can see the city on foot | Lisbon is not a very big city.
 It may seem so, as it’s located on 7 hills.
 The picture below shows that you can enjoy stunning views over the city, no matter which hill you climb.
 Almost every place of interest is reachable on foot, but you can also take a trip on the iconic and old-fashioned Lisbon tram.